Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights

 \section{Introduction}

-Long-term causal inference is practically significant across many domains \cite{hohnhold2015focusing, fleming1994surrogate, chetty2011does}.
-Randomized control experiments are the gold standard for estimating causal effects.
-However, it is practically difficult or even impossible to collect the long-term outcome of interest through experiments due to cost considerations, e.g., taking years or even decades of follow-up to fully reveal mortality in acquired immunodeficiency syndrome drug clinical trials.
-In contrast, long-term observational data are often easier or cheaper to acquire, and thus the long-term observational data has been taken as the complementary of short-term experimental data.
-A typical causal graph of long-term effect estimation is shown in Fig. \ref{fig: graphs}, where short-term experimental and long-term observational data are accessible.
+Long-term treatment effect estimation is practically significant in various domains \cite{hohnhold2015focusing, fleming1994surrogate, chetty2011does}.
+While Randomized Controlled Trials (RCTs) are the gold standard for estimating causal effects, collecting long-term outcomes through RCTs is often infeasible due to high costs, e.g., it may take years or even decades to collect mortality outcomes in clinical trials.
+As a result, only short-term experimental data are typically available.
+In contrast, long-term observational data are often more accessible and cost-effective, and thus are commonly taken as a complement to short-term experimental data.

-There has been considerable interest in using short-term outcomes as replacement or supplement for the long-term outcome in different ways via data combination.
-With all observed confounders, \cite{kallus2020role} focuses on a binary treatment setting, showing the benefit of short-term outcomes in estimating average long-term effects.
-Further, \cite{zeng2024continuous} extends it to the continuous treatment setting.
-As a counterpart, allowing the existence of unobserved confounders, \cite{athey2020combining, hu2023identification, imbens2022long} assume that short-term outcomes, to some extent, capture the information of unobserved confounders to deal with the confounding problem, nevertheless, they still all focus on estimating average effect of binary treatment.
+Under such data combination setting, there has been growing interest in leveraging short-term outcomes to assist in inferring long-term effects.
+With all observed confounders, to estimate long-term average effects, \cite{kallus2020role} studies the efficiency gains of incorporating the short-term outcomes from experimental data with only limited long-term outcomes under binary treatments, while \cite{zeng2024continuous} extends this to continuous treatments.
+As a counterpart, allowing for unobserved confounders, \cite{athey2020combining, ghassami2022combining, hu2023identification, imbens2022long} propose different assumptions to use short-term outcomes from experimental data to remove confounding in long-term observational data.
+Nevertheless, they still focus on long-term average effects of binary treatment.